Child & Teen Therapy in Bentonville, AR

 Are counselors able to prescribe medication?

 As therapists, our team members are unable to prescribe medication to your child, a psychiatrist or physician is needed for that service.
-However, we are more than willing to work closely with your primary care physician and/or psychiatrist to make sure that your teen is getting the best treatment possible.
+However, we are more than willing to work closely with your primary care physician and/or psychiatrist to make sure that your child is getting the best treatment possible.

 Best practice in pharmacological treatment (i.e. medication management) often calls for psychotherapy to be delivered along with the meds.
 It will be important to assess your satisfaction (and theirs) with the prescriptions they’re taking, and monitor their effectiveness.